Azure-Samples/MachineLearningSamples-PredictiveMaintenance/scenario-predictive-maintenance.md

 ## Contact

-For any additional information contact Jaya Mathew (jaymathe@microsoft.com) and John Ehrlinger (john.ehrlinger@microsoft.com) with any question or comment.
+For additional information contact Jaya Mathew (jaymathe@microsoft.com) and John Ehrlinger (john.ehrlinger@microsoft.com) with any question or comment.